cllckn/decision-support-systems/module4/README.md

 ---
 ## **Hands-on Exercise2**

+- Add a home page for visitors (i.e., anonymous access)
+  - Modify `index.html`:
+    - Remove redirection to the login page
+    - Add an introductory statement and a link to the login page

-Introducing the moderator role with id:3.
+* Introducing the moderator role with id:3.
 Moderators will have distinct permissions, separate from admins and registered users.

-### Steps to Implement

   * Design Moderator Page – Copy registered-user.html, rename it to moderator.html, and update relevant UI elements.

   * Modify Login Handling – Update the authentication function to handle moderator login.

   * Adjust Access Control – Ensure only users with role ID 3 can access moderator.html.

   * Allow Customer Listing – Update the relevant route in the server to allow moderators to retrieve and list customers.

+* Add weather forecast app developed in /module4/part4 into the admin dashboard